-This wonderful restaurant is always on our “must do” when we are at Walt Disney World and for good reason – Boma is ranked by most people to be the very best buffet in all of Walt Disney World!
+This wonderful restaurant is always on our “must do” when we are at Walt Disney World and for good reason!
+Boma is ranked by most people to be the very best buffet restaurant in all of Walt Disney World!
 Because of that, reservations are a must!

 The setting of Boma is an African marketplace with a thatched roof.
-Even though you are inside you get the feeling of being at an outdoor market.
-Boma has beautiful lanterns and colorful fabric decor to give an outdoor vibe.
-Lively and casual best describes the atmosphere.
+Even though you are inside, you get the feeling of being at an outdoor market.
+It has a mix of wood carved chairs and booths that are just beautiful and fit the feel of the restaurant.

 How much does it cost to eat at Boma?